diesel-rs/diesel/guide.md

 DROP TABLE posts
 ```

-We can run our new migration with `diesel migration run`.
-It's usually a good
+We can apply our new migration with `diesel migration run`.
+It's a good idea to
-idea to make sure that `down.sql` is correct.
-You can do a quick sanity check by
+make sure that `down.sql` is correct.
+You can do a quick sanity check by doing
-doing `diesel migration redo`.
+`diesel migration redo`, which will revert and reapply the latest migration.

 OK enough SQL, let's write some Rust.
 We'll start by writing some code to show
 us the last 5 published posts.
 The first thing we need to do is establish a